Nevada revisits Oakland Athletics stadium plan in special legislative session - KESQ

 Associated Press/Report for America

 CARSON CITY, Nev.
-(AP) — The Oakland Athletics’ search for a new home has drawn Nevada lawmakers into a special legislative session Wednesday to weigh whether the state should cover $380 million of the $1.5 billion stadium planned for the Las Vegas Strip.
+(AP) — The Oakland Athletics’ search for a new home drew Nevada lawmakers into a special legislative session Wednesday to weigh whether the state should cover $380 million of the $1.5 billion stadium planned for the Las Vegas Strip.

-The bill has revived the national debate over public funding for private sports stadiums.
-A’s representatives and some tourism officials argue the measure could add to Las Vegas’ growing sports scene and act as an economic engine, but economists and some lawmakers have warned that such a project would bring minimal benefits for a hefty public price tag.
+The bill has revived the national debate over public funding for private sports clubs.
+A’s representatives and some tourism officials argue the measure could add to Las Vegas’ growing sports scene and act as an economic engine, but a growing chorus of economists and some lawmakers have warned that such a project would bring minimal benefits for a hefty public price tag.

+Lawmakers’ questions Wednesday were mostly skeptical or doubtful, while a few Republicans in the minority indicated support.

+Democratic Senator Rochelle Nguyen was visibly frustrated as she recounted a previous hearing for the bill, and the concerns about what many called a lack of public benefits from the plan.
+She questioned why the state Senate would consider stadium funding while initiatives for summer school and paid family leave were vetoed by the governor due to their cost.

 The public funding would mainly come from $180 million in transferable tax credits and $120 million in county bonds.
 Backers have pledged that the creation of a special tax district around the proposed stadium would generate enough money to pay off those bonds and interest.
 The plan would not directly raise taxes.